crim-ca/geoimagenet-api/README.md

 ### Configuration

-An example configuration file if located at: `geoimagenet_api/config/default.ini`
+An example configuration file is located at: `geoimagenet_api/config/default.ini`

 No other configuration parameters are used, and these are the defaults.